 This is a case of medicine regulation by law enforcement agencies –and the criminalization of what in a different scenario would be a case of malpractice due to failure to abide by care guidelines.
 This implies that practitioners providing prescriptions they believe to be appropriate could easily find themselves being charged with drug trafficking.
 Consequently, even if there is no iota of doubt that a patient needs high doses for normality due to metabolic, genetic, tolerance, or other reasons, Physicians can’t decide whether such a prescription will be deemed legal.

-Regardless of how controversial a physician is, prosecuting them for practicing their profession is legally unacceptable.
+Regardless of how controversial a physician is, prosecuting them for practicing their profession is legally unacceptable (just look at the Acceptance Now story of a few years ago).
 We should keep things this way for the safety of people with addiction and pain patients whose maintenance drugs treatment like methadone and suboxone is also DEA regulated.
 Otherwise, what will be the sense of educating medical practitioners if they can’t practice medicine?…Read More